-We provide a range of events and activities for children and young people to be involved with including days out (Beach days & Picnics), arts and crafts sessions and our annual Christmas party.
-We make efforts to recognise the celebrations of other faiths inclusive of EID when we provide children with Eid Boxes (age & gender dependent gifts).
+We provide a range of events and activities for children and young people to be involved and make efforts to recognise the celebrations of other faiths inclusive of EID when we provide children with Eid Boxes (age & gender dependent gifts).

-Slough Children's Services Trust ensures that children and young people have financial security in the form of a personal savings account, where regular weekly amounts are saved centrally and which are then accessible to them when they move to another placement or onto independence.
+Slough Children First - IFA will ensure that children and young people have financial security in the form of foster carers saving money for children in bank accounts.
+The savings are then passed on to them through the child social worker when they move to another placement or onto independence.

-Slough Children's Services Trust celebrates the achievements of children and young people with it's annual awards ceremony.
+Slough Children First celebrates the achievements of children and young people with its annual awards ceremony.